shelter

 anything that you made.
 Do you know the names of those who did make all these things?

 Do you ever know upon whom you depend.
-Can you findanything in your environment
+Can you find

 would you have them if they had not been for sale.
 I would argue that nearly everything